AdityaMahaddalkar/Hindi_Language_POS_Tagger/README.md

 ---

+### Installation

+`pip install -e .`

+---

+### Usage

+- For tagging a single word : `htag word -w 'hindi_word'`
+- For tagging all words in a document : `htag document -p 'path/to/document'`
+- For usage info : `htag -h
+`
+---

 ### TODO:

 - Develop a CLI application for users to input their own stream of Hindi words (stdin or file)
 - Increase the size and accuracy of rule table
 - Dockerize the container for portability
+- Add codecoverage

+---

 ### Notes

 - Running the jupyter notebook requires dev requirements which are not specified in the requirements_dev.txt
 - The notebook is added just for reference
+- While tagging words in a document, it is preferred that you supply an output stream after command `htag document -p 'path/to/document' > path/to/outputfile`